U.S. suggests Russia, Syria may tamper with Douma evidence, Moscow denies it

 Moscow blamed the delay on the air strikes, in which the United States, France and Britain targeted what the Pentagon said were three chemical weapons facilities.

 "We called for an objective investigation.
 This was at the very beginning after this information (of the attack) appeared.
-Therefore allegations of this toward Russia are groundless," Kremlin spokesman Dmitry Peskov said.
+Therefore allegations of this towards Russia are groundless," Kremlin spokesman Dmitry Peskov said.

 A Russian defense ministry official said later the OPCW experts would travel to Douma on Wednesday.